 0608-10 FEEDBACK AND DIFFERENCES IN INTERPRETATION

 The NRC receives feedback and suggestions from various stakeholders about the PI program.
-For example, an NRC inspector may submit an ROP FBF that recommends modifying a PI to address possible unintended consequences; an ROP survey respondent may request the NRC to change a PI threshold; or a lessonslearned task force may suggest a new PI.
+For example, an NRC inspector may submit an ROP FBF that recommends modifying a PI to address possible unintended consequences; an ROP survey respondent may request the NRC to change a PI threshold; or a lessons-learned task force may suggest a new PI.
 In the spirit of continuous improvement, NRC staff evaluates this feedback to determine if enhancements to the PI Program are warranted.

 Various stakeholders also submit questions regarding the interpretation of NEI 99-02.
 For example, a licensee and an inspector may disagree over the interpretation of NEI 99-02 and therefore seek clarification from the ROP WG.
 In these cases, NRC staff engages with the internal and external stakeholders to interpret the guidance and determine if clarifications or changes thereto are warranted.